diepm/vim-rest-console/README.md

 ### 8. Contributors

-Thanks to the contributors (in alphabetical order)
+Thanks to the contributors (in alphabetical order of GitHub account)

     @dan-silva
     @dflupu
+    @iamFIREcracker
     @jojoyuji
     @korin
     @mjakl